Medical Biophysics

 The study programme is an interdisciplinary branch of science which employs virtually all biological fields and is focused on scientific study and independent research activities in interdisciplinary settings, from natural science up to clinical medical work.
 This branch of science originated from the need to separate medical applications observing interactions of physical fields and radiation with a living organism from the bulk of technological and biological disciplines.

-The goal of the study is understanding of basic biological processes for development in innovative methods and/or devices for clinical application in diagnosis and therapy.
-Doctorands, further to their masters education, are recruited for scientific and research projects at the training institutions and motivated by their supervisors to solve scientific and research problems of their own.
-In keeping with the recent developments, the programme is also focused on interconnection of the studies with the needs of clinical practice.
+The learning objective is to understand basic biological processes for the development of innovative methods and/or devices for clinical application in diagnosis and therapy.
+Doctoral students, building upon the master's education level, are recruited for scientific and research projects at the training institutions and motivated by their supervisors to solve scientific and research problems of their own.
+In keeping with the recent developments, the programme is also focused on the interconnection of the studies with the needs of clinical practice.

 Admission procedure requirement specific to the study programme